madebyanto/sharemiishot/README.md

 It’s super simple!

-1. Download the Python code (`main.py`) and run it using an IDE (e.g., VSCode on PC or Pydroid on Android).
+1. Download the zip file, extract it and run the Python code (`server.py`) using an IDE (e.g., VSCode, or directly on Linux terminal).
 2. Agree to start a local server on port `:8080`.
 For security reasons, the server will automatically shut down after 5 minutes.
 3. On your Wii U/3DS, open the [ShareMiiShot website](http://sharemiishot.aurastudioitalia.it) and select the image you want to send.
 4. Click **"Send to Wi-Fi Server"** and wait a few seconds.